-You will explore how meaning is made, and emotion conveyed, through the analysis of film language and the production of your own creative practical work; there will be an opportunity to write a screenplay or produce a short film/film sequence in video format as part of your practical coursework.
-You will study a range of distinctive characteristics in British film and you will compare two US films from different historical eras.
-You will explore the film industries of different countries and cultures and look at the way that films are produced and marketed to global audiences.
-You will explore the issues of spectatorship through a study of documentary and world cinema films.
+Film Studies explores how meaning is made, and emotion conveyed, through the analysis of film language and the production of your own creative practical work.
+There will be an opportunity to write a screenplay or produce a short film/film sequence in video format as part of your practical coursework.